Skip to Content

 Klenk Law

-I am the Executor of my Brother’s Burlington County, New Jersey estate and all the assets pass into trust for his minor children.
-I am worried his ex-wife will object to everything that I do as Executor as she is unhappy that she doesn’t get control over the children’s money.
+I am the personal representative of my brother’s Camden County, New Jersey estate and all the assets pass into trust for his minor children.
+I am worried his ex-wife will object to everything that I do as executor as she is unhappy that she doesn’t get control over the children’s money.
 What can I do to avoid trouble?

 This is one of those situations where no good deed goes unpunished.
 You are serving as your brother’s executor to make sure your nieces and nephews are properly cared for, but by serving as personal representative you are also responsible for any mistakes or errors you make that reduce the children’s inheritance.